GWU-DBMS-For-Analytics/Parrish_EMSE6586_FinalProj/README.md

     - Again do this for just Elon and then just his followers

-3.   **If time!** Identify subgroups based on hashtag activity and perform network analysis to potentially cluster these groups based on relationship with Elon (does he have a scientific/technology network, political network, etc.?)
+3. Identify subgroups based on hashtag activity and perform network analysis to potentially cluster these groups based on relationship with Elon (does he have a scientific/technology network, political network, etc.?)

     - Perform a graph traversal in arango to identify if certain hastags propagated from elon to followers.
 Use this information to develop subgroups.
 Do members follow one another (aka double dependencies) or are they generally pulling these hashtags from Elon?
 Possibly a similar case with re-tweets.